 @sequences = Sequence.where("id >= ?", random_sequence_id).limit(nb_sequences)

-What’s wrong?
-There’s no ordering in the retrieval of the sequences.
-On my development machine this wasn’t a problem because I was using MySQL which was returning the sequences in the expected order.
-Postgresql on the other hand, which was required on Heroku did not always return the sequences in order.
+What's wrong?
+There's no ordering in the retrieval of the sequences.
+On my development machine this wasn't a problem because I was using MySQL which was returning the sequences in the expected order.
+Postgresql on the other hand, which was required on Heroku, did not always return the sequences in order.
 This probably caused some users to input the sequences using the suggested method (the first sequence fully then only the last input of each following sequence).
-Someone reported the issue that I could only fix much later in the day after my normal day job.
-This was entirely my fault for not knowing that a SQL query is non-deterministic without and order by clause.
+Someone reported the issue, but unfortunately I could only fix it much later in the day after my normal workday.
+This was entirely my fault for not knowing that a SQL query is non-deterministic without an

 Some stats and conclusion